rhomobile/rhomobile-docs/docs/en/5.0.0/guide/nonrhostudio.md

 Then, run this command to install the Rho Gems.

 	:::term
 	$ [sudo] gem install rhodes
 	$ [sudo] gem install --local path_to_gem/rhoelements_gem_name.gem
 	$ [sudo] gem install --local path_to_gem/rhoconnect-client_gem_name.gem

-NOTE: Installing RhoMobile Suite will install these gems automatically.
+> Note: Installing RhoMobile Suite will install these gems automatically.
 You can have multiple versions of these gems installed on your system.
 By default when building your application the most recent version # is used.
 Please consult the guide on building for a specific version of RhoMobile.

 * The `rhodes` gem is distrubuted to publically availableRuby repositories.
 The command above will install the latest version available.
 If you are testing a beta release, you can also use the local syntax for installing a local copy of the gem file